 Amy Raymond

-Amy Raymond serves as the senior vice president of revenue cycle operations at AKASA, where she maintains operational responsibility for the production and performance of the firm’s AI-driven automation platform.
+Amy Raymond serves as the senior vice president of revenue cycle operations and deployments at AKASA, where she maintains operational responsibility for the production and performance of the firm’s AI-driven automation platform.
 Across her 25-year career in revenue cycle, Raymond has held several leadership, consulting, and implementation roles.
 Her industry experience includes tenures at national and regional health systems, as well as numerous care settings and specialties.
 Most recently, Raymond served as a senior leader in the revenue cycle technology vertical at Advisory Board.
 Her extensive professional expertise includes: end-to-end revenue cycle operations, process redesign/optimization, patient financial experience improvement, technology deployment/adoption, change management, and employee engagement.
 As a military spouse, Raymond is a passionate advocate for mil-spouse hiring and community support.

 You may also like